-Personnel (including sub-contractors) are required to attend a compulsory site induction that includes an environmental component prior to commencement on-site.
-This is done to ensure personnel involved in the Project are aware of the requirements of the CEMP and to ensure the implementation of environmental management measures.
+All personnel (including sub-contractors) are required to attend a compulsory site induction that includes an environmental component prior to commencement on-site.
+This is done to ensure all personnel involved in the Project are aware of the requirements of the CEMP and to ensure the implementation of environmental management measures.